Severe fever with thrombocytopenia syndrome

-Severe fever with thrombocytopenia syndrome (SFTS) is a tick-borne infection.
-Signs and symptoms include fever, vomiting, diarrhea, loss of consciousness and heamorrhage.
+Severe fever with thrombocytopenia syndrome (SFTS) is a tick-borne infection caused by Dabie bandavirus also known as the SFTS virus, first reported between late March and mid-July 2009 in rural areas of Hubei and Henan provinces in Central China.

-It is an emerging infectious disease caused by Dabie bandavirus also known as the SFTS virus, first reported between late March and mid-July 2009 in rural areas of Hubei and Henan provinces in Central China.
-SFTS has fatality rates ranging from 12% to as high as 30% in some areas.
-The major clinical symptoms of SFTS are fever, vomiting, diarrhea, multiple organ failure, thrombocytopenia (low platelet count), leucopenia (low white blood cell count), and elevated liver enzyme levels.
+It is an emerging infectious disease causing fever, vomiting, diarrhea, loss of consciousness and heamorrhage.

+SFTS has fatality rates ranging from 12% to as high as 30% in some areas due to multiple organ failure, thrombocytopenia (low platelet count), leucopenia (low white blood cell count), and elevated liver enzyme levels.

 Virology

-SFTS virus (SFTSV) is a virus in the order Bunyavirales.
-Person-to-person transmission was not noted in early reports but has since been documented.
+SFTS virus (SFTSV) is a virus in the order Bunyavirales, discovered in 2009.

+Transmission

-The life cycle of the SFTSV most likely involves arthropod vectors and animal hosts.
+The life cycle of the SFTSV most likely involves arthropod vectors like Haemaphysalis longicornis ticks and animal hosts.
 Humans appear to be largely accidental hosts.

-SFTSV has been detected in Haemaphysalis longicornis ticks.
+Person-to-person transmission was not initially noted in the 2011, but occurs via blood or mucus as documented in 2012.

+Symptoms and signs

+SFTS is an emerging infectious disease causing fever, vomiting, diarrhea, loss of consciousness and heamorrhage.

+SFTS has fatality rates ranging from 12% to as high as 30% in some areas due to multiple organ failure, thrombocytopenia (low platelet count), leucopenia (low white blood cell count), and elevated liver enzyme levels.